iamtrask/OM-Welcome-Package/README.md

  ----->INSERT MIND NODE WITH TEAMS HERE<-----

-For more detailed information on each of our teams, click the links below:<br><br>
+For more detailed information on each of our teams, click the links below:<br>

 [**Community Teams**](https://github.com/4mber/OM-Welcome-Package/tree/master/Community%20Teams): Learning, Mentorship, Design, Writing, Social Media, Meetups, or Partnerships Teams.<br>